 - Excellent neutrality across the whole frequency range.

-- Lightweight and comfortable for extended studio sessions.
+- Comfortable ear pads and great weight distribution for long studio sessions.

-- Great level of clarity and detail along with a spacious sound stage.
+- Great level of clarity and detail, along with a generous sound stage.

 Sennheiser HD 650 Review